 The creator of the Bowl Patrol Discord server directly tied the psychological tolerance of violent imagery in memes to assessing a person’s ability to carry out real-world racist violence.

 Also featuring prominently in Bowl Patrol chats and radio shows is a man posting under the username ‘Tactical Bowlcut‘.
 In leaked chat logs from the alt-right Discord chat ‘Vibrant Diversity‘, ‘Tactical Bowlcut’ admitted to another person in the chat that his name is ‘Kehne Moeller.’
 His full name is Robert Kehne Moeller, a resident of Melbourne, Florida.
-Moeller was involved in organizing a caravan from Florida to drive up to Charlottesville to attend Unite The Right in 2017; the Florida caravan heavily overlapped with ‘The Gators’, an informal regional alt-right club.
+Moeller was involved in organizing a caravan from Florida to drive up to Virginia to attend Unite The Right in Charlottesville in 2017; the Florida caravan heavily overlapped with ‘The Gators’, an informal regional alt-right club.